emca-it/EnergySOAR/01-0-0-Overview/01-0-0-Overview.md

 About
 ----

+---

 ![Energy SOAR dark logo](/media/Energy_SOAR_dark.svg)

 Energy SOAR will make your life not only easier but also safer.
 By connecting with security tools and by analyzing IP, URL, files and others elements, Energy SOAR will take significant place in your imagination about working in IT Security business.
+Test version

 [Read more](https://energysoar.com)